yanzewu/line/doc/doc.md

 Alias: p

-Plotting data from file to current subfigure.
+Plot data from file to current subfigure.
 Any exisiting lines will be removed.

 Usage: